Health LibraryMedical Cannabis

 Israel has been the epicenter of clinical research on medical marijuana and autism, partly because of more permissive regulatory frameworks and partly because of specific researchers who pushed the field forward.

 This was an open-label observational study, which means there was no placebo control and no blinding.
 The placebo effect in autism behavioral interventions is substantial, and parent-reported outcomes are inherently subjective.
-Aran himself was transparent about these limitations.
+The authors were transparent about these limitations.

 The Aran et al. Randomized Controlled Trial (2021)